Generalized modeling of empirical social-ecological systems: Model validation and analysis for large generalized models

-Instability, as measured by eigenvalues, was used as a validation test for the model of the Baltic cod fishery \citep{LadeRESULTS}.
-The fishery model was expected to have been stable during the cod boom, since the boom persisted over the longest time scale in the model, the reproductive cycle of cod.
-This was predicted by the model (Fig \ref{fig:results}a, SES column).
+A generalized model cannot produce the time series output that is commonly associated with dynamical system models, which is commonly used for validation of the model.
+Instability, as measured by eigenvalues, was instead used as a validation test for the model of the Baltic cod fishery \citep{LadeRESULTS}.
+The fishery model was expected to have been stable during the cod boom, since the boom persisted as long as the longest time scale in the model, the reproductive cycle of Baltic cod.
+Stability was indeed predicted by the model (Fig \ref{fig:results}a, SES column).
 Another validation test was the change in stability of the fishery at the start of the collapse, at which point the instability should have increased.
 The fishery model indeed showed increased instability, in fact passing the threshold from stable to unstable, at the beginning of the collapse (Fig \ref{fig:results}b, SES column).
 This was strong support for the validity of the model, and for a regime shift via B-tipping in particular.

 As anticipated above, the Baltic cod fishery model indeed displayed a localized mode, due to symmetry between two state variables, as well as a second mode that became localized during model experiments (Fig \ref{fig:structuralzero}).
 In the Baltic cod fishery model the task of selecting the appropriate eigenvalue to use for reporting stability was however straightforward.
-After eliminating the zero eigenvalue of the localized mode, the next dominant eigenvalue was a purely real eigenvalue that, continuation of that eigenvalue showed, became unstable at the start of the collapse \citep{LadeRESULTS}.
+After eliminating the zero eigenvalue of the localized mode, the next dominant eigenvalue was a purely real eigenvalue that became unstable at the start of the collapse \citep{LadeRESULTS}.